Sounds Heavy

 Core Components of a Band PA System

-A functional PA system consists of several interconnected elements.
-The mixer serves as the brain of the operation, accepting inputs from microphones and instruments while allowing control over volume, equalization, and signal routing.
-Mixers range from compact 8-channel units like the Yamaha MG series to full-sized digital consoles like the Allen & Heath SQ series.
+A PA system has several interconnected parts.
+The mixer accepts inputs from microphones and instruments, letting you control volume, EQ, and signal routing.
+Mixers range from compact 8-channel units like the Yamaha MG series to digital consoles like the Allen & Heath SQ series.

 Speakers project the mixed audio to the audience.
-Main speakers, also called front-of-house speakers or mains, face the crowd and handle the primary sound reinforcement duties.
-Popular options include the QSC K.2 series, JBL EON series, and Electro-Voice ZLX line.
-Monitor speakers face the performers, allowing musicians to hear themselves and each other on stage.
+Main speakers (also called FOH speakers or mains) face the crowd.
+Common options include the QSC K.2 series, JBL EON series, and Electro-Voice ZLX line.
+Monitor speakers face the performers so musicians can hear themselves on stage.

 Cables connect everything together.
 XLR cables carry balanced audio signals between microphones, mixers, and powered speakers.
 Quarter-inch cables connect instruments to direct boxes or amplifiers.
 Speaker cables, distinctly different from instrument cables, connect passive speakers to amplifiers.